Staffing Management

 • Some states have laws requiring meal and rest breaks – failing to comply can result in severe fines and even lawsuits.

-• Employers can reduce their risk exposure by automatically scheduling meal breaks and recording them on timesheets with the right software. – More
+• Employers can reduce their risk exposure by automatically scheduling meal breaks and accurately applying missed break premium pay with the right software. – More

-When it comes to rest and lunch breaks, it’s easy for managers to assume that a few minutes here and there won’t make a difference.
+When it comes to rest and lunch breaks, managers often assume that a few minutes here and there will be insignificant.

 However, this is simply not the case.
-We’ve seen break-rule violations result in costly lawsuits over the past several years.
+Over the past several years, we’ve seen break-rule violations result in costly lawsuits.

-In April of 2022, an Oregon healthcare facility filed a lawsuit with the federal court system to overturn the state’s detailed meal and rest break rules.
-It’s an attempt to get out of nearly $100 million in fines due to persistent violations of employee meal and rest break rights dating all the way back to 2015.
+In April 2022, an Oregon healthcare facility filed a lawsuit with the federal court system to overturn the state’s detailed meal and rest break rules.
+The facility is attempting to avoid nearly $100 million in fines due to persistent violations of employee meal and rest break rights dating back to 2015.

 What’s confusing is that if this healthcare facility was in a different state, say Arkansas, these violations and fines would not exist.